 Yahoo CEO Marissa Mayer showed us that BYOD isn’t a fading trend.
 What does the permanence of this trend mean for your business's BYOD policies?
 Challenges in security, data leak prevention, and bandwidth limitations at the very least.
 But perhaps it also means an opportunity to be at the forefront of IT security innovation--by implementing solutions that work for, and with, your company goals.
 It’s vital for your organization to know the security threats that mobile devices can bring to your network.

-3 checkpoints that will make a BIG impact on your BYOD security posture:
+Here are 3 checkpoints that will make a big impact on your BYOD security posture:

 Android is probably the worst of the big three in today’s market for providing security threats.
 Thankfully, Android is starting to vet the apps it puts to market better.
 But there’s still a ways to go.
 If you are concerned about apps in your business, there are many solutions that can help you analyze how safe they are.
 Some have even created their company’s own app store.

 Lastly, always remember that network visibility is key.
 You have to know which devices are on your network so you can better analyze its traffic and better control your company’s IT infrastructure.
 There are many IT services and mobile security and management tools that can help.
 But before you know what solutions will serve you best, it’s smart to know your priorities and develop a plan to manage the many devices in your company’s workforce.